helena-intel/readmes/genai_accuracy_investigation.md

 # OpenVINO LLM accuracy investigation suggestions

 This document provides some tips for investigating accuracy issues with LLMs with OpenVINO on AI PC.
 Some of these options may improve accuracy, others may help pinpoint where the issue is.
-I am not necessarily recommending all these steps for all issues; it is a list of suggestions to consider.
+I am not recommending all these steps for all issues; it is a list of suggestions to consider.

+See the [GenAI best practices] README for general recommendations.

 ## Check on CPU